 This is the story of your mind: what it is, where it comes from, and how it's connected with your brain.
-Many philosophers and scientists have maintained that a material brain creates your immaterial mind.
+We have good reason to believe your mind and brain are connected.
+Going beyond that, many philosophers and scientists have maintained that your physical brain creates your non-physical mind.
 But it doesn't.
-It's the immaterial aspect of your brain that creates and communicates with your immaterial mind.
-Before I get too far ahead of myself, let's back up a bit and outline the necessary nature of a reality that includes mind.
+It's the non-physical or immaterial aspect of your brain that forges and communicates with your immaterial mind.
+But before I get too far ahead of myself, let's back up a bit and outline the necessary nature of a reality that includes mind.

 An apology: in order to keep our discussion manageable, we will ignore, a number of tantalizing wrinkles, touching only on those topics essential to our goal of creating a better understanding of mind.